And welcome back to the EIB network to the Russian Limbaugh program.

 Thank you.

-And I was calling you were talking about illegal aliens and and stealing identities, and I'm I'm not sure.
+And I was calling, you were talking about illegal aliens and stealing identities.

-And when she went just this week to try to get her own cell phone, um, found out that there's already somebody using her social security number and already has an account with this particular cell phone company.
+And when she went just this week to try to get her own cell phone, found out that there's already somebody using her Social Security number and already has an account with this particular cell phone company.

 Wow.

-So for her to get it removed, she has to get in touch with a cell phone company, prove to them that she's the real Madison, and then hopefully with any luck at all, she can get a an account with with this cell phone company.
+So for her to get it removed, she has to get in touch with a cell phone company, prove to them that she's the real Madison, and then hopefully, with any luck at all, she can get an account with this cell phone company.

-Millions of Americans have had their identity stolen.
+Millions of Americans have had their identities stolen.

-And believe me, I gotta tell you, these illegals are very entrepreneurial.
+And believe me, I got to tell you, these illegals are very entrepreneurial.

-I mean, there's a there's a giant underground economy at uh at uh you know in LA at all the parks in downtown.
+I mean, there's a giant underground economy at, you know, in L.A., at all the parks in downtown.

 You can go in there and it's about 20 bucks.